-Introduction to Growing Oil Palms:- Oil palm crop is source for edible vegetable seed oil which is popularly known as ” palm oil”.
+Introduction to Growing Oil Palms:- Oil palm crop is the source of edible vegetable seed oil which is popularly known as ” palm oil”.
 There is a huge dammed for vegetable seed oils across the world and oil palm is one of them.
 Oil palms can provide both ‘palm oil’ and ‘kernel oil’.
-The main advantages of oil palm orchards is excellent yield and wider adaptability of different soils.
+The main advantages of oil palm orchards are excellent yield and wider adaptability of different soils.
 Palm oil is extracted from the reddish pulp of the fruit of the oil palms, primarily the African oil palms.
-Because of a high beta-carotene content in Palm oil, it looks reddish in colour.
+Because of the high beta-carotene content in Palm oil, it looks reddish in colour.
 Oil Palms are native to west and southwest Africa and eventually spread across the globe.
-When it comes oil palms description, they are single-stemmed, and can reach a height over 60 feet.
-The oil palm leaves are pinnate, and can be 10 to 16 ft long.
+When it comes to oil palms description, they are single-stemmed and can reach a height over 60 feet.
+The oil palm leaves are pinnate and can be 10 to 16 ft long.
 The oil palm flowers are generally produced in dense clusters hand these individual flowers are small and have 3 petals.
-When it comes to oil palm fruit, these fruits are reddish in colour similar to the size of large plum, and these fruits grow in large bunches.
-Each fruit is made up reddish pulp with a single seed.
+When it comes to oil palm fruit, these fruits are reddish in colour similar to the size of a large plum, and these fruits grow in large bunches.
+Each fruit is made up of reddish pulp with a single seed.
 The oil palm kernel is also used to produce oil.

 Advantages of Growing Oil Palms:

-- Oil palm is highest edible oil yielding crop which is about 5 Mt/ ha.
+- Oil palm is the highest edible oil yielding crop which is about 5 Mt/ ha.